 The sample(s) will be brought back to our office, where they will be dried and send to the Soil Lab at UMaine.
 We currently offer their routine soil analysis, including organic matter.
 This includes pH, plant-available nutrients (P, K, Ca, Mg, Fe, Mn, Zn, Cu, B, S), lead (Pb), and aluminum (Al), and cation exchange capacity and base saturation.
 The methods used in UMaine’s lab were developed to be used for New England soils and climate.

 The cost is $40 per sample.
 If you have an average garden, it’s not likely that you will need to take more than one sample, but we can determine your needs on site.
 Each sample sent to the lab will be made up of several sub-samples taken from different areas of your yard, which will give you a better representation.
-The lab results take up to several weeks and offer fertility recommendations based on the finding.
+The lab results take up to several weeks.
 We are happy to help interpret those if there is a specific product or management technique you’d like to use.

 If you decide you’d like a follow-up site visit, that would be $30/hour.
 A follow-up might be for something like assistance with weed identification, or other such recommendations, and is completely optional.